Menditect/documentation/docs/test-run.md

 - Navigate to "Test runs".
 - Click <i class="fal fa-trash-can"></i> for the Test run you want to delete.

+#### Cleanup of manually-executed Test Runs
-Note that for each Test Configuration, only the last two executed Test Runs are persisted overnight, plus a maximum of two pinned Test Runs.
+In a Test Configuration, only the last two executed Test Runs are persisted overnight, plus a maximum of two pinned Test Runs.
 The rest is cleaned up.
 Read the [Pin a Test Run](#pin-a-test-run) section in this page for more information.

+#### Cleanup of API-triggered Test Runs
+For Test Runs that are executed through the [Public API](api#post-execute-testconfiguration), instead of this, the Retention period applies.
+The date on which the Test Run will be deleted, is visible in the "Test runs" page.

+#### Persisted dashboard data
 If a Test Run is cleaned up, the following information about the Test Run is stored for the statistics on the dashboard page:
 - start date
 - result (Pas, Fail, Error)